cobraframework/cobra/README.md

-With cobra you can get built-in smart contract compilation, linking, deployment, binary management, automated contract testing with Unittest and PyTest frameworks, scriptable deployment & migrations framework and network management for deploying to many public & private networks like INFURA or ganache-cli
+With cobra you can get built-in smart contract compilation, linking, deployment, binary management, automated contract testing with Unittest and PyTest frameworks, scriptable deployment & migrations framework and network management for deploying to many public & private networks like INFURA or ganache-cli.

 ## Dependency